ionic-enterprise/tutorials/docs/native-solutions/identity-vault/angular/getting-started.md

 ### Native Configuration

-If you tried the tests above, your app should have crashed upon restarting when using a biometric vault.
+If you tried the tests above on an iPhone with Face ID, your app should have crashed upon restarting when using a biometric vault.
 If you run `npx cap sync` you will see what is missing.

 ```